kenlukas/teractf/Lunch_and_Learns/Aug_2025/Web-Secrets/README.md

 ![vendor](./vendor_404.png)

 Interesting, I looked for the CSS file and didn't find it.
-I then went up the path and kept getting 404's.
-Next, trying the `secret` path.
+I then went up the path and kept getting 404s.
+Next, try the `secret` path.

-I get a 200 status when getting the image from the secret/assets directory but a 403 status when looking in the assets directory:
+I get a 200 status when getting the image from the secret/assets directory, but a 403 status when looking in the assets directory:

 ![assets](./secret_assets_403.png)

-Moving back up the path, I tried secret
+Moving back up the path, I tried the secret

 ![secret](./secret.png)